Policy last updated

 A privacy impact assessment is required for new systems or when the purpose of existing systems is expanded to include the enrolment process.
 For further information refer to the PAL guidance on Privacy impact assessments.

 Platforms such as Google or O365 should not be used, as they are provided for collaboration and not secure storage of student records.
-This type of platform can pose a risk of inappropriate access and disclosure of the personal and health information of students.
+This type of platform can pose a risk of inappropriate access and disclosure of student personal and sensitive information.

 Schools should contact the Privacy team for advice and support to ensure they meet privacy law requirements by email: privacy@education.vic.gov.au or phone: 03 8688 7967.